fmitech/employee-manual/index.md

 #### Create a descriptive branch off of `gh-pages`

-Regardles of whether you're just fixing a typo or adding some supplementary information, always create a branch off of the main line of development, in this case the `gh-pages` branch
+Regardless of whether you're just fixing a typo or adding some supplementary information, always create a branch off of the main line of development, in this case the `gh-pages` branch

 {% highlight bash %}
 $ git checkout -b expanded-rvm-section